 - process any donations you make.

 - send you information about The Salvation Army and its work and how you can support us.
-We may do this by post.
-We may also contact you by email, text or social media, where you have given permission.
+We may do this by post, email, or text, where you have given permission or we may serve you adverts on social media.

 - help manage our communications with you by sharing it with our contractors working on our behalf to process donations and send communications.